Debian Misc Info & Tips

 The current version of GRUB in Debian Bullseye only supports LUKS1 and by default the Debian uses LUKS2.

-The most simple way around this is to install with a seperate /boot
+The most simple way around this is to install with a seperate /boot partition and then convert that to LUKS1 so grub can access it.

-Then from there, everything but /boot/efi
+Then from there, everything but /boot/efi is encrypted.

 Not perfect but it works pretty well.